World Histories

 Now an independent country with new institutions including universities I also trust that this edition in a language generally understood by a younger generation of East Timorese can be useful as they debate and write their own history or histories against their own experience and their nation’s needs.
 For readers in Indonesia who may now look back upon the Suharto years with a more democratic hindsight, I hope that this book can educate and inform a general public about the history of this half-island nation.
 While a number of authors have emphasized discrete periods in East Timor’s history, I have offered a global view, even if sacrificing some of the detail.
 But I will also feel redeemed if I have successfully conveyed to readers the very real agency of East Timorese in their mostly passive struggle but also heroic struggle against three foreign occupations.
 As Tan Malaka wrote in the Tokyo edition of Naar de Republiek Indonesia [Towards the Indonesian Republic] (1925), "padi tumbuh tak berisik" (rice grows silently).

 The much expected - or long overdue - Bahasa Indonesia version of Timor Lorosae 500 years is forthcoming by Sahe Institute, Dili, apparently in partnership with Insist Press, Jogjakarta.
-The Introduction PDF File and Conclusion PDF File can be previewed.
-Untuk membacakan Pendahuluan PDF File sama Kesimpulan PDF File buku Timor Lorosae 500 tahun, lihat sini.
+The Introduction and Conclusion can be previewed.
+Untuk membacakan Pendahuluan sama Kesimpulan buku Timor Lorosae 500 tahun, lihat sini.

 International Organization